Prime Numbers – Definition with Examples

 2, 3, 5, 7, 11,13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, 61, 67, 71, 73, 79, 83, 89, 97.
 These are all prime numbers under 100.
 All other numbers have at least an additional way to divide and get a whole number as a result.

-Properties of Prime Numbers
+Properties of prime numbers

 Prime numbers have several recognizable properties.
 Let’s examine them in detail.

 A chart of prime numbers is one of the quickest ways of identifying those numbers.
-It comes with prime numbers already determined and arranged in rows and columns with the prime numbers highlighted.
+It comes with prime numbers already determined and arranged in rows and columns, with the prime numbers highlighted.

 The prime numbers chart gives you a quick reference for identifying specific numbers.
 It can also teach concepts related to prime numbers, such as factorization and divisibility.
 It even helps with pattern recognition, as when students define a prime number, they can visualize patterns and sequences, leading to further exploration and discovery.

 There are many ways to find prime numbers, but most of them are complicated.
 The easiest way is called the Sieve of Eratosthenes.
-Here we showcase you how to easily find prime numbers 1 to 100, but you can use it even with larger numbers:
+Here we showcase how to easily find prime numbers 1 to 100, but you can use it even with larger numbers:

 - Create a list of consecutive integers from 2 to the given limit.